State of M&A Data Rooms — Q1 2026 Read the report →

 • View-only for all external users.

-• Watermark on.
+• Watermarks on.

-• No print/download.
+• No print or download.

-Goal: qualify interest without exposing core risk.
+Goal: Qualify interest without exposing core risk.

 • Add deeper financial and customer diligence folders.

-• Split lead investors vs others.
+• Split lead investors from others.

 • Allow limited download only for lead group if needed.

-Goal: help serious investors move fast while keeping optionality.
+Goal: Help serious investors move fast while keeping optionality.

-Stage C: Term sheet / confirmatory diligence
+Stage C: Term Sheet / Confirmatory Diligence

 • Provide targeted high-confidence access to requested files.